EBHolm/likelihood_emulation/README.md

 This will save the Cl spectra produced for the `clik` likelihoods requested in the MontePython parameter file.

 Once the output folder from a run like the above is obtained, place it in the `/data/` folder of this repository.
+First format the data by running:

+`python clean_data.py -d data/outputfolder`

 An emulator for this likelihood is then trained by running:

 `python train.py -d data/outputfolder`